 Participants valued up to date information in infant care, commonly using apps, books, and websites.
-Mary described using the 'baby buddy app' (National Health Service, mattered to participants.
-As Hanna, who relied heavily on her mother for emotional support, commented when describing where she obtained her information relating to childcare:
+Mary described using the 'baby buddy app' (National Health Service, 2021).

 'It just gives you advice, and then there is a pregnancy one, and it gives you relevant advice to whatever weeks pregnant you are, and when you put the information in, it comes up with Joshua's and Harry's names and tells me what I should be doing.'
 Mary, interview 2.